 War surgery and life-saving treatment

-Our work involves renovating the building in its entirety, setting up mechanical systems, plumbing and electrics (including a central distribution system for medical gas to be used in the operating block), and building an intensive care ward, first aid and buildings for auxiliary services.
+In December 2020, we began work on the facility.
+This involved renovating the building in its entirety, setting up mechanical systems, plumbing and electrics (including a central distribution system for medical gas to be used in the operating block), and building an intensive care ward, emergency department, and buildings for auxiliary services.

-The hospital will have four operating theatres, first aid, an area for diagnostics (including a laboratory for analysis and radiology), a post-treatment clinic, a room for short intensive monitoring, five intensive care beds, 60 ordinary beds, a physiotherapy room, a cast room, a pharmacy, offices, and technical and auxiliary services (a laundry and a kitchen), the latter shared with nearby Al-Gomhori Hospital.
+The hospital has four operating theatres, emergency department, an area for diagnostics (including a laboratory for analysis and radiology), a post-treatment clinic, a room for short intensive monitoring, five intensive care beds, 60 ordinary ward beds, a physiotherapy room, cast room, pharmacy, offices, and technical and auxiliary services (laundry and kitchen), the latter shared with nearby Al-Gomhori Hospital.